zakaria-ahmd20/encrypted-powercat/README.md

 - Use this to get a reverse shell capable of bypassing Firewalls , IDS systems and Windows Defender ;) , please use within legal frameworks of your country
 - deliver hta payload via teams to avoid anti-virus detections
+- start a python webserver so payload can grab update.bat file

 ![image](https://github.com/zakaria-ahmd20/encrypted-powercat/assets/94662829/4b6074fa-d89f-40f8-be95-0c52a2c31421)
 ^